-Roderick Fracassi is a senior attorney in the firm's Transportation Law Practice Group.
-Mr. Fracassi focuses his practice primarily on servicing the transactional and regulatory needs of clients in the trucking and logistics ...
+Roderick Fracassi is a partner in the firm's Transportation Law Practice Group who focuses his practice primarily on servicing the transactional, regulatory and litigation needs of clients in the trucking and logistics ...

 D’Antae D. Gooden is an associate in the firm’s Bloomfield Hills office who focuses his litigation practice in the areas of third-party motor vehicle negligence, no fault law, premises liability and employment litigation.

 Mitchell McIntyre is a member of the firm's Transportation Law Practice Group.
 He focuses his practice on insurance-related work involving coverage disputes, entitlement issues and catastrophic injuries, as well as on ...